Application Components

 California Western accepts reportable scores from the LSAT, the GRE General Test, and the JD-Next course with exam.
 The American Bar Association permits law schools to accept all three tests for admission decisions.
 Applicants are encouraged to take the test that will best display their aptitude for law school.
 The results of each test are reviewed by the Admissions Office as part of the application evaluation process.
 If more than one test is taken, we will consider the highest reported score.
 However, the Admissions Committee will see all scores reported.
 The results of each test are reviewed by the Admissions Office as part of the application process.

-deadline of July 31st for Fall 2024 admission.
+meet the final deadline of July 31st for fall admission.

 For JD-Next course and exam information, visit the JD Next | Aspen Publishing website.